lovexw/kite-public/README.md

 Kite does not scrape news websites, it only uses publicly available information in RSS feeds.

+## Core Feeds

+Kite's official core feeds are fully open source and available in `core_feeds.py`.
+These feeds cover essential news categories and form the foundation of Kite's news coverage.
+While primarily maintained by the Kagi team for quality and consistency, they are open to community contributions - you can submit pull requests to suggest improvements or additions to these core feeds.

+Core categories include:
+- World News
+- Business
+- Technology
+- Science
+- Sports
+- Culture
+- Politics
+- And many more specialized topics

+The combination of these core feeds and community-curated feeds ensures comprehensive, diverse news coverage from multiple perspectives.

 ## Guidelines for editing Media information

 Kite uses contents of `media_data.json` to show additional information about sources of information.
 Initial information has been sources from https://statemediamonitor.com/ and the classification methodology is explained here https://statemediamonitor.com/methodology/